 The proposed FLUM amendments would align with the zoning of the subject parcels with the requirements of the Master Plan for the City of New Orleans.
 The Master Plan mandates that all parcels in Lower Coast Algiers/Planning District 13 be zoned single family.
+Chapter 13 in the Master Plan states:

 "Minimal changes are recommended.
-Existing subdivisions and areas near the bridge are now designated Planned Development Area to remain single family.
-Due to limited infrastructure (public water, but not sewer), the remainder of the district will require 2 acres per dwelling unit to maintain the unique rural character.
+Existing subdivisions and areas near the bridge are now designated Planned Development Area to remain single family.Due to limited infrastructure (public water, but not sewer), the remainder of the district will require 2 acres per dwelling unit to maintain the unique rural character.
 Residential developmentat higher densities should be in the form of conservation subdivisions that cluster housing in order to allow significant open space."